Cyber Security Salary and Job Opportunities

 According to Cybercrime Magazine, there will be 3.5 million job openings in the cybersecurity field by 2025.

-Many other professions do not provide as much job security as the cybersecurity industry.
+Many other professions do not provide as much job security as the cybersecurity industry does.
 According to the BLS, jobs for information security analysts will increase by 33% between 2020 and 2030.
-This rate is four times faster than the national average employment growth rate across all occupations.
+This rate is four times faster than the national average rate of employment growth across all occupations.

 Final Thoughts